ed-syspertec/Virtel/docs/manuals/virtel/Virtel461AP/audit_operations_ and_performance.rst

 A correspondent’s security code may be cancelled by deactivating with the [PF5] key.
 The message DISABLE WAS DONE indicates that the deactivation was successful.

 .. index::
-   pair: Access to rules; Correspondent Manangement
+   pair: Access to rules; Correspondent Management

 Access to associated rule set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^